gioblu/PJON/strategies/ThroughSerial/README.md

 All the other necessary information is present in the general [Documentation](https://github.com/gioblu/PJON/wiki/Documentation).

 ####Known issues
 - Being PJON not an interrupt driven, its communication can be affected and potentially disrupted by long delays added in the user's sketch.
-Try to reduce as possible the interval between each `update` and `receive` call and higher the reception time passing to `receive` a longer timeframe (i.e. `receive(10000)` to receive for 10 milliseconds).
-A delay between every receive call higher than 1 second can disurpt the synchronous acknowledment transmission phase, higher `THROUGH_SERIAL_MAX_BYTE_TIME` in `ThroughSerial.h` if necessary.
+Try to reduce as possible the interval between every `receive` call and higher the reception time passing to `receive` a longer timeframe (i.e. `receive(10000)` to receive for 10 milliseconds) if necessary.
+A delay between every receive call higher than 100 millisseconds can disurpt the synchronous acknowledment transmission phase, higher `THROUGH_SERIAL_MAX_BYTE_TIME` in `ThroughSerial.h` if necessary.